CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted halfling farmer whose son, Carp, possesses knowledge of a secret entrance into the Redbrands' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
 7. **Sister Garaele (Elf Cleric of Tymora):** An elf cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
 8. **Harbin Wester (Townmaster of Tuntin):** The townmaster of Tuntin who provides a quest for the party, prompting them to engage in town governance and security.
-9. **Ulfric Warwinter (Eastern Alliance Member):** A member of the Eastern Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Iarno Albrek.
+9. **Ulfric Warwinter (Eastern Alliance Member):** A member of the Eastern Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Sylas Alabaster.

 ### Roleplaying Tuntin NPCs